Mariah Carey: Latest Performance Video Has Critics Wondering What’s Up With Diva, Bored While Singing

 — Mirror Celeb (@MirrorCeleb) July 19, 2017

-It has clearly been a very eventful year for the singer with many ups and downs and in true Mariah style, the songstress will likely bounce back from whatever is causing her current funk.
+It has clearly been a very eventful year for the singer with many ups and downs, and in true Mariah style, the songstress will likely bounce back from whatever is causing her current funk.

 Mariah Carey is the most beautiful human being I have ever seen.
 I cannot explain my love for this woman. pic.twitter.com/9XdQibysfh